 On 4 December 1990 this bill was presented to the Dail.
-Pronsias De Rossa (Workers Party) called it a historic occasion, as it was the first time for more than 50 years that the question of Articles 2 & 3 had been debated in the Dail.
+Pronsias De Rossa (Workers Party) called it a historical occasion, as it was the first time for more than 50 years that the question of Articles 2 & 3 had been debated in the Dail.
 Realising that these articles provoke strong emotions, De Rossa said that De Valera's constitution had been debated in the Dail 53 years previously.
 He quoted the late Sean Lemass who said that the constitution should be changed every 25 years "as our society develops into a modern state".

-De Rossa added,
+De Rossa added-

-Even if there were peace in Northern Ireland and even if these articles did not cause offence to so many people in Northern Ireland, there would still be, after more than 50 years, a case for reviewing them anyway.
+"Even if there were peace in Northern Ireland and even if these articles did not cause offence to so many people in Northern Ireland, there would still be, after more than 50 years, a case for reviewing them anyway."

-De Rossa said of the amendment,
+De Rossa said of the amendment-

-We are not suggesting this as a way of placating Unionists and ignoring Nationalists.
+"We are not suggesting this as a way of placating Unionists and ignoring Nationalists.
 We believe that the claim is undemocratic and poisons relations between Unionists and Nationalists throughout Ireland.
 The Unionist case against these articles is a just one....

-The changes we recommend would represent an important step to political honesty about Northern Ireland ... and help to advance the incredibly complex and difficult process of political commendation in Northern Ireland.
+The changes we recommend would represent an important step to political honesty about Northern Ireland and help to advance the incredibly complex and difficult process of political accommodation in Northern Ireland."

-The proposed amendment, in relation to Article 2 follows the same formula as that suggested by Mary Robinson.
-In relation to Article 3 the formula made by the All Party Committee on the Constitution (1967).
-It drops the claim of a right by the Parliament of the state to exercise jurisdiction over the whole island. unlike the committees recommendation which speaks about unity of the nation; the proposed new wording speaks about unity of the people of Ireland.
-It proclaims "that the people of Ireland be united in peace, harmony and by consent.
+The proposed amendment, in relation to Article 2, follows the same formula as that suggested by Mary Robinson.
+In relation to Article 3 the formula suggested by the All Party Committee on the Constitution (1967) drops the claim to exercise jurisdiction over the whole island.
+Unlike the Committee's recommendation which speaks about "unity of the nation"; the Bill proposed "that the people of Ireland be united in peace, harmony and by consent."

-In the same debate, 11 december 1990, John Bruton TD, Leader of Fine Gael, told the Dail that there was a need to change the constitution.
+In the same debate John Bruton TD, Leader of Fine Gael, told the Dail that there was a need to change the constitution.
 This should be done, "for ourselves and for our own sake".
-This should be not as a bargaining tactic with Unionists or anyone else.
-The "context of our Constitution is not something to be bartered in the manner of a hunter."
+This should not be as a bargaining tactic with Unionists or anyone else.
+The "content of our Constitution is not something to be bartered in the manner of a huxter."

-He went on to say; -
+He went on to say-

-"The provisionals have shown the ultimate reality of territorial nationalism, a nationalism which places higher value on natural physical boundaries seas, islands, and rivers than it puts on the wishes of those people who live within those boundaries.
+"The Provisionals have shown the ultimate reality of territorial nationalism, a nationalism which places higher value on natural physical boundaries, seas, islands, and rivers than it puts on the wishes of those people who live within those boundaries.

-In the move towards greater European unity, given that Europe is moving away from nation states and embracing new concepts of federalism and devolution why should the Irish Constitution continue to sick so rigidly to the concept of the unitary nation state standing alone before the whole world.
+In the move towards greater European unity, given that Europe is moving away from nation states and embracing new concepts of federalism and devolution, why should the Irish Constitution continue to stick so rigidly to the concept of the unitary nation state standing alone before the whole world?

 In 1976 the Supreme Court pointed out that political theories have evolved a lot since these articles were drafted.
-The Supreme Court in 1976 identified a particular political doctrine of the 1930's as lying behind it (articles 2 & 3) namely the doctrine that "a nation as distinct from the state land rights" and "that a nation has a right to unity of territory and some forum" and that this "national right to unity was superior to positive law".
+The Supreme Court in 1976 identified a particular political doctrine of the 1930's as lying behind it (Articles 2 & 3) namely the doctrine that 'a nation as distinct from the state land rights' and 'that a nation has a right to unity of territory and some forum' and that this 'national right to unity was superior to positive law'.

 The Supreme Court recognised in 1976 that these doctrines were out of date.
-Surely it is not to early for the Dail to recognise it in 1990?
+Surely it is not too early for the Dail to recognise it in 1990?
 Peace will only come when people feel secure.
 Changing Articles 2 & 3 can go a long way to making Unionists feel secure.
 The Anglo Irish Agreement (however much Unionists may complain about it) was absolutely necessary to give Northern Nationalists an equivalent sense of security."